edubart/nelua-lang/docs/pages/overview.md

 blocks can be evaluated arbitrarily from any part of the code, at any point, using `##`.

-Although said block was defined for a single module it will be available for all modules required after them, because declarations default to the global scope in Lua.
+Although said block was defined for a single module, it will be available for all modules required afterwards, because declarations default to the global scope in Lua.
-If you'd like to avoid polluting other module's preprocessor environments then declare its functions as `local`.
+If you would like to avoid polluting other module's preprocessor environments, declare its functions as `local`.

 ### Preprocessor function modularity

 Suppose you want to use the same preprocessor function from multiple Nelua modules.
-As explained in the [preprocessor code blocks](#preprocessor-code-blocks) section, one idea is to declare everything in that block as global, thus it would also be available in preprocessor evaluation from other modules.
+As explained in the [preprocessor code blocks](#preprocessor-code-blocks) section, one idea is to declare everything in that block as global so that everything would also be available in the preprocessor evaluation of other modules.

-For example, on `module_A.nelua`:
+For example, in `module_A.nelua`:

 ```nelua
 ##[[